≪ Go to our review of Rain Jackets - Men's

 Cons: Heavy for a "minimalist" design, slightly more expensive than non-Gore-tex jackets

-This model is on the heavy side with regard to weight, at 15 ounces.
-If you need a truly ultralight minimalist jacket, check out Marmot Essence.
+This model is on the heavy side concerning weight, at 15 ounces.
+If you need a ultralight minimalist jacket, check out Marmot Essence.
 On the other end of the price spectrum, the Best Buy Award winning Marmot PreCip offers high performance at a modest price.

 RELATED REVIEW: The Best Men's Rain Jackets of 2017

 The Marmot Minimalist is a performance jacket; the cut is athletic, the construction quality is superior, and the weather protection is excellent.
 The hood stands out, in particular, as being constructed to provide excellent protection against the weather, excellent peripheral vision, and superior adjustability.
 We found the fabric of the jacket was more durable than any other rain jacket that we tested, making it an ideal choice for massive abuse while climbing, hiking, trekking or even backcountry or downhill skiing.
 Of the rain jackets we reviewed, the Minimalist is the closest in construction and function to crossing over into the hardshell 3 layer construction jacket category.